F5Networks/f5-azure-arm-templates-v2/examples/autoscale/bigiq/README.md

     <html><head><title>Request Rejected</title></head><body>The requested URL was rejected.
 Please consult with your administrator.<br><br>Your support ID is: 2394594827598561347<br><br><a href='javascript:history.back();'>[Go Back]</a></body></html>
     ```

+### Viewing the Azure Workbook in Azure Log Analytics Workspace

+ - If you use the default settings, an Azure Log Analytics Workspace named "f5telemetry" with Azure Workbook named "F5 BIG-IP WAF View" is created.

+    - **Console**: Navigate to **Resource Groups > *RESOURCE_GROUP* > Overview > f5telemetry(Workspace) > "F5 BIG-IP WAF VIEW"(Workbook)**.
+    - Review any violations.

 ### Accessing the BIG-IP